 Your devices might be the key to everything.
 And since you won’t be around anymore to unlock them with your face ID or fingerprint, you might want to pass on their passwords.
 In the Myend Vault you can store as many devices as you like: your phone, desktop, laptop, tablet, digital (house) lock, et cetera.

 7. Browser history

 One last thing to think about when it comes to your digital legacy.
 The one we usually DON’T want to leave behind.
 Whatever is in there, it might not be exactly right for your mother to see when you want her to remember you as the innocent person you were.
-We can help you with that: just leave a note to a trustee asking them to delete your browser history.
-You’re welcome 😉
+We can help you with that: just leave a note to a Legacy Contact asking them to delete your browser history.
+You’re welcome. 😉

 How to assign items to beneficiaries

 Store passwords and logins in Vaults.

 One great advantage of Vaults is that you can always change the passwords you stored in a second if you change them during your lifetime.
 So, make sure to also go to Myend when this happens or go through your passwords every once in a while to make sure they’re still correct.